-IN the course of the Monday, the news of the deseat of the French arrived; and on the following day my friend and his wise returned to Brussels.
+IN the course of the Monday, the news of the defeat of the French arrived; and on the following day my friend and his wife returned to Brussels.
 On the Wednesday he visited the field of Waterloo.
 His account of it is dreadful!-The first thing which struck him at a distance, was the quantity of caps and hats strewed on the ground.
 It appeared as if the field had been covered with crows.
-When he faine to the ipot, the light was truly flocking.
-At first there was a dreadful preponderance of British slain, which looked very ill; but more in advance, the revenge made itself dreadfully marked, for ten French lay dead for one British.
-The field was so much covered with blood, that it appeared as if it had been completely flooded with it; dead horses seemed innumerable;-and the peasantry employed in burying the dead, generally stript the bodies first.
-Of course these people got a wast boory, when they returned out of the neighbouring wood, after the battle; many of them some hundred pounds.
-A great quantity of cap plates, cuirases, &c. were taken by them and sold as relies.
+When he came to the spot, the sight was truly shocking: At first there was a dreadful preponderance of British slain, which looked very ill; but more in advance, the revenge made itself dreadfully marked, for ten French lay dead for one British.
+The field was so much covered with blood, that it appeared as if it had been completely flooded with it; dead torses seemed innumerable;-and the peasantry-ampleyed in burying the dead, generally stript the bodies first.
+Or course these people got a vast booty, when they returned out of the neighbouring wood, after the battle; many of them some hundred pounds.
+A great quantity of cap plates, curasses &c. were taken by them and sold as relies.

 We returned to the tree, and directed our steps westward, to go along the British line to the right.
 There was no difficulty in tracing the line by the graves of the brave men who had fallen where they were first posted.
-The survivors never quitted it, but to advance.
+The survivors never quitted it; but to advance.
 The very ground was hallowed; but it was trode by us with respect and gratitude; the multitude below, so lately interred, occasioned a very impressive subject of reflection.

-No one, who has not feen it, can imagine how touching it was to see. strewed around their graves, fragments of what the brave men wore or carried when they fell.
-Among the straw of the trodden down corn, which still covered the field, lay caps, shoes, pieces of uniforms and shirts, tusts, cockades, feathers, ornamental horse-hair, red and black, and what most struck us, great quantities of letters, and leaves of books.
-The latter were much too far defaced by rain and mud, to make it worth our while to list any of them.
-In one letter, we could just make out the words, so affecting in their circums stances, "My dear husband."
+No one, who has not seen it, can imagine how touching it was to see, strewed around their graves, fragments of what the brave men wore or carried when they fell.
+Among the straw of the trodden down corn which still expered the field, lay caps, shoes, pieces of uniforms and shirts, tufts, cockades, feathers, ornamental horse-hair red and black, and what most struck us, great quantities of letters, and leaves of books.
+The latter were much too far defaced by rain and mud, to make it worth our while to lift any of them.
+In one letter, we could just make out the words, so affecting in their circumstances, "My dear husband."

-The tract over which the guard moved, and over which they fled, was still, when we passed it, covered with their spoil, and marked with horses' feet, cannon wheels, and the deeper surrows of balls and bembs.
-Ponsonby fell here.
+The tract ever which the guard moved, and over, which they fled, was still, when we passed it, covered with their spoil, and marked with horses, fact, cannon wheels, and the deeper furrows of buils and bombs: Ponsonby fell here

-A thousand French dead, alone, lay on this spot; and even yet it exhibited holsters, (one we observed which had heen filled with blood) standard holders, pieces of bridles, straps, girths, &c all denoting a tremendous conflict of cavalry; and the caps of the grenadiers of the French guard, lay yet in considerable numbers, with rags of their uniforms.
-Some more affecting remains were also there, pieces of tartan, and of black offrich feathers: the plaids and plumes of Scotland
+A thousand French dend, alone, lay on this spot; and even yet it exhibited holsters, (one we observed which had been filled with blood) standard holders, pieces of bridles, straps, girths, &c. all denoting a tremendous conflict of cavalry; and the caps of the grenadiers of the French guard, lay yet in contiderable numbers, with rags of their uniforms.
+Some more affecting remains were also there, pieces of tartan, and of black ostrich feathers: the plaids and plumes of Scotland.